timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 This article is inspired by the awesome [Algorithms and Data Structures in JavaScript](https://github.com/trekhleb/javascript-algorithms) GitHub repo by Oleksii Trekhleb.

-There, it has a basic introduction and code examples and defines the terms and has a large number of class-based examples.
+It is a popular project that introduces the concepts with well defined class-based code examples.
 Lets dive in to this codebase and then apply the concepts there to React using Typescript.

-First, lets describe the terms.
+First, here is a brief overview of the subject.

 ### Data structures